What is our PSR?

 Our fundamental mission as a Church is to lead people - including children - to encounter Jesus in such a way that they are changed.
 A transformative relationship with Christ also rests on four pillars, as recorded in the Book of Acts: "They devoted themselves to the apostles’ teaching and to the fellowship, to the breaking of bread and to prayer."
 Acts 2:42

 Sharing the apostles' teaching in a classroom setting is straightforward.
-To support parents in consistently representing the other aspects of this four-fold rule of life, Pillars includes extracurricular content that:
+To support parents in consistently representing the other aspects of this four-fold rule of life, our PSR includes extracurricular content that:

 (1) involves group activities for kids;